ChenyaS/Scheme-Interpreter/README.md

 The mu special form (spec

-Links to an external site.; invented for this project) evaluates to a dynamically scoped procedure.
+ ; invented for this project) evaluates to a dynamically scoped procedure.

 scm> (define f (mu () (* a b))) f